FAQ

 In many ways — yes.

 Compared to direct barter, Swaptacular is simply less direct.
-Instead of exchanging goods or services immediately, participants earn currency tokens, which they can later use to obtain goods, services, or other currency tokens.
+Instead of exchanging goods or services immediately, participants earn currency tokens, which they can later use to obtain goods, services, or other tokens.

 As a result, the network can grow organically, scaling to many thousands of businesses with minimal central administration.